FabSDevX/Proyecto-SO-2/README.md

 This gets you a list of the existing items in the cloud storage and the quantity of items.
 </p>

-<h3 align="left">Crear una nueva tarea</h3>
+<h3 align="left">To analyze a target video</h3>

+Performs an analysis of a video already uploaded in cloud storage.
+Below is an example of the request body:

 <p align="left">
 <pre><code>POST your_local_host/procesar_pelicula></pre>
-Performs an analysis of a video already uploaded in cloud storage.
-Below is an example of the request body:

 <pre><code>
 {
   "url_pelicula": "https://the/exact/url/of/your/video",